miracle101000/lfc_trademore_privacy/privacy.md

 - Secure data handling procedures for personal and sensitive user data.
 - Developer's data retention and deletion policy.

-For any questions or concerns regarding this Privacy Policy, please contact us at [contact information].
+For any questions or concerns regarding this Privacy Policy, please contact us at okolomiracle76@outlook.com.

 By using the LFC TRADEMORE MEGACITY Church App, you acknowledge that you have read, understood, and agreed to the collection, use, and disclosure of your personal information as described herein.